shmup/lazyjournal/README.md

 - List of all units (services, sockets, etc.) via `systemctl` with current running status.
 - View all system and user journals via `journalctl` (tool for reading logs from [systemd-journald](https://github.com/systemd/systemd/tree/main/src/journal)).
 - List of all system boots for kernel log output.
-- File system logs from `/var/log` (example, for Apache or Nginx), as well as `syslog`, `dmesg` (kernel) and user authentication sorted by modification date.
+- File system logs (example, for Apache or Nginx), as well as `syslog` or `messages`, `dmesg` (kernel), etc.
-- List of all log files of descriptors used by processes, as well as all log files in the home directories of users and the root user.
+- List of all log files of descriptors used by processes, as well as all log files in the home directories of users.
 - Reading archived logs (`gz` format).
 - Podman pods, Docker containers and Swarm services logs for all systems.
 - Displays the currently selected log and filters output in real-time.